knipknap/exscript/README.md

 * Exscript is **extremely well tested**.
 The Exscript public API has almost 100% test coverage.
-* Exscript is **protocol agnostic**, so if you are migrating from Telnet to SSH later, you can switch easily by simply .
+* Exscript is **protocol agnostic**, so if you are migrating from Telnet to SSH later, you can switch easily by simply changing an import statement.

 ## Method 1: Using Exscript with Python